elden43/ping-kong/README.md

 ```yaml
 repeats: 5
 ```
-- **Note**: If you have, for example, 10 rows of data and `repeats: 3`, Ping-Kong will send 30 requests in total.
+- **Note**: if you have 10 rows of data and set `repeats: 3`, Ping-Kong will send a total of 30 requests.
+-
 ---

 ### `concurrency`